 At the minimum age of 16, a person can get their Class 7L (learner’s permit).
 This allows the driver to begin training to drive a vehicle.
 With this license, they must always be accompanied by a licensed driver who is 25 years of age or older.

 A minimum of one year later, a driver can test to obtain their Class 7 license.
 These drivers must place an N decal on their cars to show they are novices.
 There is a variety of driving restrictions with an “N” Class 7 license including the number of passengers.
 Once a driver has met the qualifications, they can test for their class 5 full vehicle license allows them to drive without restrictions.

 At the minimum age of 14, a person can test to obtain their Class 7 Learner’s permit.
 This license allows them to practice driving with a licensed driver who is over the age of 18.

 At the minimum age of 16, and if the driver has held their Class 7 for a minimum of one year, a driver can take a road test to obtain their Class 5 Probationary license.
-This license has a number of restrictions in place while the driver obtains experience.
+This license has several restrictions in place while the driver obtains experience.
 After a minimum of two years without suspension, a driver can test to obtain their Class 5 Non-probationary license.

 At the minimum age of 15 with parent approval and enrolment in a high school driver education program, an individual can test for their Class 7 driver’s license.
 For those not registered in a high school driving program, a person needs to be a minimum age of 16 and have parental approval for this license class.